Mark 4

 [34] and without a parable He did not speak to them; but privately to His own disciples He explained all things.

-Q: Why did the Lord Jesus explain the parables to His disciples privately and didn’t explain them to the people?
-A: The verse says, “as they were able to hear,” but not everyone’s ear was open to hear.
-Thousands and thousands of people around, but how many in the thousands were able to hear?
-Many came with an ear that was closed; as the Bible tells, in many places, you have an ear but do not hear.
-People took the voice of the Lord as a wind passing by the ear, with no meaning; however, for His disciples, not just the ear was open, but the heart of the soul has been open; many places in the Bible tell who has ears let them hear.
+Comments Mark 4:33-34 Q: Why did the Lord Jesus explain the parables to His disciples privately and didn’t explain them to the people?
+A: The verse says, “as they were able to hear,” but not everyone’s ear is open to hear.
+Thousands and thousands of people around, but how many in the thousands were able to hear and understand?
+Many come with the ear that is closed, as the Bible says in many places, “You have ears but do not hear” (Jeremiah 5:21, Matthew 13:14-15).
+People took the voice of the Lord as a wind passing by the ear, with no meaning; however, for His disciples, not just the ear was opened, but the heart of the soul was opened.
+In many places in the Bible, it says, “Who has ears, let them hear.”

 [35] And on that day, evening having come, He says to them, Let us pass over to the other side.